 What we've done so far

-Town Centre expert Chris Wade from The People and Places Partnership has carried out a range of research to look at the local use of Sherburn Village Centre from business residents and visitors perspectives.
+Town Centre expert Chris Wade from The People and Places Partnership has carried out a range of research to look at the local use of Sherburn in Elmet Village Centre by businesses residents and visitors.

-This will involve establishing two working groups to progress the plans.
+This will involve establishing a number of working groups to progress the plans.

-If you're a local business and you'd like to find out more about this project or how to get involved click here to access our contact us form.
+If you are a local business and you would like to find out more about this project or how to get involved click here to access our contact us form.